clemens/delocalize/README.markdown

   The price should always show two decimal digits and we don't need the delimiter:
       <%= f.text_field :price, :precision => 2, :delimiter => '' %>

-  The released_on date should be shown in the :full format:
+  The `released_on` date should be shown in the `:full` format:
       <%= f.text_field :released_on, :format => :full %>

-  Since I18n.localize supportes localizing strftime strings, we can also do this:
+  Since `I18n.localize` supports localizing `strftime` strings, we can also do this:
       <%= f.text_field :released_on, :format => "%B %Y" %>

 ### Note

-delocalize is most definitely not enterprise-ready! ;-) Or as Yaroslav says: Contains small pieces.
+delocalize is most definitely not enterprise-ready! ;-)
+Or as Yaroslav says: Contains small pieces.
 Not good for children of age 3 and less.
 Not enterprise-ready.

 ### TODO